nohturfft/RES602_2020/README.md

 1. 25-Sep-20: Using the RStudio IDE

+## Preparation for the workshop

+### Installing R and RStudio

+If you haven't already done so, [install first R](https://www.r-project.org/), then [RStudio](https://rstudio.com/products/rstudio/download/) on your computer.
+That way you can try out the code we'll cover during the practice breaks.
+Of course, you may choose to just follow the presentation.

+### Accessing R/Rstudio Server

+If you prefer to access RStudio Server online, please go to [https://stats3.sgul.ac.uk/rstudio/](https://stats3.sgul.ac.uk/rstudio/).
+Note that you will need a good amount of disk space allowance for your H drive.
+You might need to first connect to the university's VPN or open the tool on [mydesktop](mydesktop.sgul.ac.uk).

 ## To create a copy of this repository in RStudio follow these steps:

 1. Start RStudio